imarc/handbook/css_base.markdown

 # iMarc CSS Base

 This is a description of the interesting details of our CSS base.
-You can see our [CSS baseplate here](css/baseplate.css).

 ## DOCTYPE